Tern Restoration Project

 Efforts to deter gulls and allow terns to nest and raise their young have proven successful.
 Continued human presence is necessary each year to maintain the tern colony.

-Partners: In 1997, the Audubon Society of New Hampshire, the New Hampshire Fish and Game Department's Nongame Program, the Office of State Planning Coastal Program, the Department of Resources and Economic Development - Parks Division, US Department of Agriculture - Animal Damage Control, Shoals Marine Laboratory, Isles of Shoals Steamship Company, Gulf of Maine Tern Working Group and the US Fish and Wildlife Service worked cooperatively to successfully complete the first year of this project.
+Partners: Since 1997, several conservation partners have assisted with the tern restoration at the Isles of Shoals including: New Hampshire Audubon, the New Hampshire Fish and Game Department's Nongame Program, the Office of State Planning Coastal Program, the Department of Resources and Economic Development - Parks Division, US Department of Agriculture - Animal Damage Control, Shoals Marine Laboratory, Terns LLC, Isles of Shoals Steamship Company, Gulf of Maine Tern Working Group and the US Fish and Wildlife Service.

 Funding: Private donations have provided the foundation for the Nongame and Endangered Wildlife Program since its inception in 1988.
 Contributions support the on-the-ground work and also enable the Nongame Program to qualify for additional funding through grants from both the State of New Hampshire and the U.S. Fish and Wildlife Service.
 Donations made to the Nongame Program are matched dollar-for-dollar by the State of New Hampshire up to $50,000 annually.
 Please help keep this project going by donating to the Nongame and Endangered Wildlife Program.
 (Click here to donate).